Online Submissions

 Figures

-- Figures should be referenced in the text as follows: “Figure 3..” or “It is shown...
-(Fig. 3)”.
-Graphs and photographs should have a clear legend (descriptive text) that explains the meaning of the figure without the need to read the full text of the manuscript.
+- Graphs and photographs should have a clear legend (descriptive text) that explains the meaning of the figure without the need to read the full manuscript.

 - The authors should use vector formats (svg, al, eps, cdr) but may use raster formats (jpg, tif), as well as pdf.
+Provide separate files for these illustrations (e.g. photographs, scanned figures, and screenshots) in jpeg2000 or tiff formats, with minimal resolution 300 dpi, without compression.

 - Any graphs and charts (with numerical data) should be made using Microsoft Excel 2003 and later and placed in linked documents or provided as separate files in XLS or XLSX formats (with places where the figures should appear marked in the manuscript).

-In the case of reused figures, it is necessary to ensure the correct attribution of reused figures (either in the body of the manuscript or in the figure caption).
-If a borrowed figure is distributed under a licence other than CC BY, which implies the use of content without permission of the copyright holder, the authors of the manuscript should request permission from the corresponding author of the original publication with the figure and attest that appropriate permission has been obtained in the caption to the borrowed figure.
+For reused figures, ensure the correct attribution (either in the text or in the figure caption).
+If a borrowed figure is distributed under a licence other than CC BY, which implies the use of content without permission of the copyright holder, the authors of the manuscript should request permission from the corresponding author of the original publication; make sure to add the source and the licence.

 VIII.
 Mathematical formulae, equations, and symbols

-Stand-alone mathematical formulae (placed on a separate line) should be generated as a single MathType element.
-Formula formatting as sets of different elements, such as a table, a text, or a filled-in box, is unacceptable.
-The article should not contain any formulae formatted as images.
+- Stand-alone mathematical formulae (placed on a separate line) should be generated as a single MathType element.

-MathType equations should use the software’s default settings for font type, size, and placement of symbols:
+- MathType equations should use the software’s default settings for font type, size, and placement of symbols.

-Simple mathematical and chemical formulae (e.g. a2 + b2 = c2; H2SO4) and individual variables or symbols should be presented as simple text and should not be included in filled-in boxes (MathType is not needed).
-If an equation is too long to fit into one line, it should be carried forward to the next line after an equal sign (=), a plus sign (+), a minus sign (‒), a multiplication sign (×), or another mathematical sign, provided that the sign is repeated at the beginning of the new line.
+- If an equation is too long to fit into one line, it should be carried forward to the next line after an equal sign (=), a plus sign (+), a minus sign (‒), a multiplication sign (×), or another mathematical sign, provided that the sign is repeated at the beginning of the new line.

 A=a+b | (1) |

-A single formula/equation should be denoted as (1).
-In-text references to formula/equation numbers should be provided in Arabic numerals in brackets.
 In English, decimal places in digits are separated with a full stop, and not with a comma (0.25 instead of 0,25).
 The reverse is true for Russian text (0,25 instead of 0.25).

 IX.
 References

-International citation systems require that the References section should be included in the English-language part of the article.
-Accordingly, references to sources should be made not only in the original language but also in the Latin (Roman) alphabet, according to official translations (not by free transliteration).
-If a source does not provide a ready-made citation for reference lists, it is acceptable to transliterate the title of this source and its authors' names.
-In this case, the BSI format should be used.
+International citation systems require that References should be included in the English-language part of the article.
+Accordingly, references should be made not only in the original language but also in the Latin (Roman) alphabet, according to official translations.
+Add an English translation of Russian references; add (In Russ.) at the end of each binary reference.
+The use of hyphenation for word breaks (especially DOIs) is prohibited, as this may impede correct indexing in databases.

 Other recommendations:

 - Bibliographic descriptions of journal articles should state the date of publication, volume and issue of the journal, and page numbers.
+The last page number should specify only the range that changes, e.g. 482–6).
+For example, 2025;22(1):271-9.

 Formatting examples for references